 - black pepper (to taste)

-- Place the diced sweet/white potatoes into a large pot and cover with water.
+- Peel and dice the sweet potato.
+Add these potato pieces to a large pot and cover with water.

 - Set aside.

-- Pour filling mixture into the bottom of the 9×13 baking dish and spread into an even layer.
+- Add the filling to your baking dish and spread into a flat, even layer.